It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

-Cost of the set runs higher than most pliers sets.
+Cost of set runs high.
 Doesn't offer different types of pliers.

-Excellent gripping power in the teeth of these pliers ensures successful work.
+Excellent gripping power in teeth.
 Hand grips provide a good and comfortable grip.
-Three different channel pliers in the set, each of a different size for different jobs.
 High-carbon steel construction yields toughness.
 Coating on the pliers prevents problems with rust.
-Relatively low cost.

 For electricians and jewelers, pliers are an essential tool, but they also have multiple everyday applications around the house.
 A good set of pliers comes in handy all the time, especially for minor household jobs and repairs.

 Sets include several different types or sizes of pliers.
 The right type of pliers depends on the job.
 You may need lineman’s pliers, slip-joint pliers, diagonal pliers, needle-nose pliers, tongue-and-groove pliers, locking pliers, or end-cutting pliers.
 You’ll often need more than one pair of pliers, too, which is why they’re often sold in sets of three or more.
 Some sets include a mix of types of pliers, while other sets include varying sizes of one type of pliers.

 Choosing the right pliers set for your needs can be confusing.
 Our buying guide walks you through the different sets on the market so you can make the best decision.
 For our top five pliers sets, see the matrix above.